 Sam was born on 23 August 1974 in Portsmouth, England, to a family of sailors.
 Her grandfather was a submarine captain and she learnt to walk on her parents’ boat.
 An engineering graduate who studied at Cambridge university, Sam began her career in competitive sailing at 24 with her 1st crewed round the world (Jules Verne Trophy 1998).

-On November 8, 2020, the Initiatives-Cœur project started its 3rd Vendée Globe, the 3rd also for Sam Davies.
-After a start that was up to her abilities, the British skipper was forced to retire on December 5 off Cape Town following a collision with a UFO that caused structural damage around the keel of her boat.
-However, Sam does not give up and chooses to finish her circumnavigation of the globe out of the race.
-It is full of motivation that she launches out in this new challenge, very different from the one of departure.
-She completes the race on February 28, 2021, achieving a personal victory, but also for the cause she supports after Heart Surgery Sponsorship, since her trip raised enough money to save 102 children.
+On 8 November 2020, the Initiatives-Cœur project set off on its third Vendée Globe, the third for Sam Davies.
+After starting the race as well as she could, the British skipper was forced to retire on 5 December off Cape Town after a collision with a UFO caused structural damage to the keel of her boat.
+However, Sam did not give up and chose to finish her round the world race out of the race.
+She completed the race on 28 February 2021, achieving a personal victory, but also a victory for the cause she supports with Mécénat Chirurgie Cardiaque, as her voyage raised enough funds to save 102 children.

 She finished 5th in the Transat Jacques Vabre in 2021 with Nicolas Lunven.
 The same year, she sold her boat to Arnaud Boissières and launched the construction of a new IMOCA, still in the colours of Initiatives-Cœur, with a view to the next Vendée Globe in 2024, an IMOCA that she launched on 28 July 2022.
 Six months later, she was at the start of the Route du Rhum, where she finished 28th in the IMOCA fleet.